kohoutech/Sonix/README.md

 # Sonix
-an operating system fro audio processing
+an operating system for low-latency audio processing